 I’ve learned through our clients (we serve companies in the business of fire) that the best way to handle a fire is to avoid it altogether.
 Because when a fire occurs in business (unlike real fire), there’s a lot of people trying to fight it that don’t know a damn thing about firefighting.
 Just ask a fire fighter.
 It’s not an easy task.
 And, it’s dangerous.
 If you don’t know how to fight a fire, and you go into it to fight it, you are likely to lose your life.

 The same is true in business.
 If your business is facing fires, and you try to fight them yourself without the experience of fighting a fire– or worse, you start fiddling while it burns all around you – what do you think will happen?

 We are experienced marketing communications fire fighters.
 And while not all fires are the same, we have trained ourselves to put out fires neatly, quickly, and efficiently, but more importantly, to prevent them from happening.
 Let’s have a discussion.
-For more information about business fires, or if you have a different point of view, go to http://intrln.com/contact and talk to us.
+For more information about business fires, or if you have a different point of view,make a comment.
 Thank you.